-Amendment to Exhibit C: Title 13 Land Use Regulatory Code

-This Amendment would limit the expansion of pre-existing, nonconforming residential and civic/institutional uses within the Core Area of the Tideflats, where the expansion of such uses would be incompatible with heavy industrial and container port operations and pose a significant health risk.
+I move to amend Exhibit C in the Public Review Exhibits which includes proposed changes to Title 13, the Land Use Regulatory Code, to limit the expansion of pre-existing, nonconforming residential and civic/institutional uses within the Core Area of the Tideflats, where the expansion of such uses would be incompatible with heavy industrial and container port operations and pose a significant health risk.
 Text edits include:

-- 1. Delete "Pre-existing uses" as a stand-alone use category and instead add notes to the right-hand column "Additional Regulations" to apply specific limitations on expansion of pre-existing uses. - 2.
+- Delete "Pre-existing uses" as a stand-alone use category and instead add notes to the right-hand column "Additional Regulations" to apply specific limitations on expansion of pre-existing uses. - 2.
 Within the designated "Core Area" expressly prohibit the expansion of any nonconforming residential uses or expansion of bed capacity or living space associated with civic/institutional uses in the land use table.